JontAmazon/JontAmazon.github.io/README.md

 ### About me

 My name is Jonatan, I was born in 1995 and grew up in Stockholm.
 Between 2015-2020 I studied Engineering Physics at Lund University. \
-In September 2020 I started learning German and in May 2021 I obtained a B2 German certificate from the Goethe Institute. \
+In September 2020 I started learning German.
+In May 2021 I obtained a B2-level German certificate from the Goethe Institute. \
 Between September and December 2021 I am doing an internship in software development at the German Aerospace Center in Cologne. \
 Next, I would like to work with programming in Spain, a German speaking country, or Sweden.